-Graduating in media and mass communication, I started out in professional photography and journalism in 2002, travelling around the world on assignments.
-A chance opportunity for me – as a writer/photographer tagging along on a field trip – opened my eyes to nature conservation.
+Originally from Singapore and graduating in media and mass communication, I started out in professional photography and journalism in 2002, travelling around the world on assignments.
+A chance opportunity – as a writer/photographer tagging along on a field trip – opened my eyes to nature conservation.
 I discovered and learned about tropical rainforests, mangroves and coral reefs, qualified as a scuba diving instructor and plunged deep into the underwater world, a surreal dimension that still captivates me today.
 On my journey of discovery, researching and sharing with others the wonders of the shallows and deep, I travelled to remote islands and witnessed Nature’s marvellous scenes and wildlife.
 Rare birds of paradise, immense trees, dugongs, sharks and whales were some of the most amazing things I have ever seen.
-After moving to the UK, it took me awhile to realise that conservation hadn’t left me yet; I earned the chance of diving into work with one of the largest conservation organisations in Europe.
+After moving to the UK, it took me awhile to realise that conservation hadn’t left me yet; I earned the chance of working with one of the largest conservation organisations in Europe.
 Since then I have been learning as much as possible about the natural history of Britain and have found my area of speciality, trees, which are the oldest living organisms on the planet.

-On a journey to become a forester, woodswoman and an arborist!
+On a journey to become a forester, climbing arborist, tree surveyor and woodswoman!

 (All text, images and videos on this site are copyright of Cheryl Duerden)